Best Cell Phone Plans of 2023

 • Know how much data you need: It's essential to know how much data you need as many carriers will base their plans on this figure.
 Not everyone needs an unlimited data plan, so don't overpay for what you don't need.
 Read our handy guide to see how much high-speed data you actually need.

 • Compare prices: With so many options available, we want to make sure you get the best price for your needs.
-Use the price-comparison tools, like the charts in this review, to make sure you’re getting the best deal available.
+Use the price-comparison tools, like the charts in this review, to make sure you’re getting the best cell phone deal available.

 • Watch out for extra fees: Not all cell phone plans are straightforward.
 Many, especially the cheaper plans, have plenty of devils in the details (like data slowdowns and price increases).
 We've highlighted some of those details to help you out in your search.